Ed Kezirian

-Ed Kezirian (born August 4, 1952 in Fresno, California) an American athletic administrator who was the interim head coach of the UCLA Bruins football team for one game.
+Ed Kezirian (born August 4, 1952) an American athletic administrator who was the interim head coach of the UCLA Bruins football team for one game.
 Kezirian worked as the Football Academic Coordinator at University of California, Los Angeles, and became known for waving a towel on the sidelines to inspire the fans during football games.
 "Coach K", as he is more affectionately known, retired from UCLA after the 2007 season and moved back to Central California.

 High school

 Kezirian was born in Fresno, California on August 4, 1952.
 Kezirian attended Central High School in Fresno, where he was on the football team.

 Personal life and college career

 Kezirian spent two seasons at Reedley College in Reedley, California before transferring to UCLA in 1973.
 Kezirian was named to the 1973 All-Coast/Conference First Team.
 He was part of coach Pepper Rodgers' offensive line at the time.
 His son, Blane, also played football for UCLA as a tight end and on special teams.